Tythos/strappy/README.rst

 (.HBS) and a JavaScript object that subclasses the Facet base class.
 Facets are very easy to develop and use, thanks to super-clean seperation of data and logic on one hand, and a nicely-streamlined use case for rendering, subscribing, and attaching on the other.
-Some Facets included out-of-the-box (though mainly as examples) include customized Buttons, Tables, and a Title/Subtitle pair.
+One Facet (Button) is included here as an example, along with a demonstration of how the event listeners can be combined with the Animaniac animation tool.
+The GitHub repository
+<Tythos/strappy-facets> has a library of reusable Facets for your convenience.

 main
 ````